Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 (These apply to Canada in general, not just Calgary)

-1. While tipping isn't required, it's the norm.
-In restaurants, tip between 10%-20%.
-Other establishments might have tip options, e.g. ice cream shop, coffee shop, gas stations, grocery stores, etc, but tipping here is less of a norm and more a personal choice.
+1. Tipping isn't mandatory, but it's very much the norm.
+In restaurants, tip between 10–20%.
+Other establishments might have tip options like ice cream shops, coffee shops, gas stations, grocery stores, etc, but tipping here is less of a norm and more a personal choice.

-2. Service is good in Canada and your server will check in on your table frequently.
-Water is free.
+2. Service is genuinely good in Canada and your server will check in regularly.
+Water is always free at restaurants.

-4. Throwing trash on the ground is illegal in Canada.
+4. Littering is illegal in Canada.
 Use designated bins for garbage.
 This includes cigarette butts.

 6. It is illegal to smoke in restaurants and bars in Alberta.
 You can only smoke outside in designated areas.

-8. Cannabis is legal in Canada, however, you can only smoke it in private residences and not in public spaces.
-You must be 18+ to purchase Cannabis and it is only sold at designated Cannabis retailers.
+8. Cannabis is legal in Canada, however, you can only smoke in private residences and not in public spaces.
+You must be 18+ to purchase cannabis and it is only sold at designated cannabis retailers.

 10. When entering someone's home in Canada it is proper to remove footwear.
 Canadians don't normally wear outdoor footwear in their home.

-11. A common Canadian greeting is 'Hi, how are you?" and the standard reply is "Good, how are you?" or "Good, thank you for asking."
-And then the actual conversation begins.
+11. The classic Canadian greeting is "Hi, how are you?" and the expected reply is "Good, thanks, how are you?" and then the real conversation begins.
+It's a ritual, lean into it.

 Subscribe to Thrive in Calgary